tyssejc/videojs-bc-app-event-data/README.md

 To include videojs-bc-app-event-data on your website or web application, use any of the following methods.

+You can also include this as a Custom Plugin using the [Brightcove Player Manager]() UI.

 ### `<script>` Tag

 This is the simplest case.
 Get the script in whatever way you prefer and include the plugin _after_ you include [video.js][videojs], so that the `videojs` global is available.